How does Venmo make money?

 - Able to link directly to the bank account (Venmo is reportedly faster than PayPal for withdrawals, etc.)

 - Can be used for online retail purchases (PayPal is much, much more widely used than Venmo at the moment.)

 I may have missed a few things, but that’s a rough comparison.

 They offer virtually the same functionality for digital peer-to-peer money transfers.
-The main difference is probably marketing/design.
+The main difference is probably marketing or design.

-- Venmo is/was primarily just targeting the peer-to-peer market, through sleeker design and social elements.
+- Venmo is or was primarily just targeting the peer-to-peer market through sleeker design and social elements.

-- PayPal is older, larger, and isn’t marketing that aspect of itself as much.
-It is a giant in the online retail world, so p2p is a drop in the bucket to them.
+- PayPal is older and larger and isn’t marketing that aspect of itself as much.
+It is a giant in the online retail world, so p2p is a drop in the bucket for them.

 I am a PayPal user and have seen no need to adopt Venmo.
 Could be biased since most of my friends use PayPal already too.

-Splitting checks, travel expenses, and donations have been simple and convenient.
-For someone who has neither though, I think it comes down to preference/network.
+Splitting checks, travel expenses, and donations has been simple and convenient.
+For someone who has neither though, I think it comes down to preference or network.

 How does Venmo make money?